abdullahkhawer/simple-etcd-backup-restore/README.md

 ## Introduction

-Simple etcd Backup Restore is a repository having simple bash/shell scripts to backup/restore data from/to etcd using JSON format.
+A simple etcd backup and restore solution based on bash/shell scripts to backup/restore data from/to etcd in JSON format with the ability to compress/decompress the backup file and upload/download it on/from AWS S3.

 Basically, the backup script actually fetches all the keys along with their values from the latest revision and store them in a file in a JSON format while the restore script actually puts all the keys along with their values using the JSON format file that we just prepared.
-You can compress the backup .json file and decompress it if compressed.
-You can even upload the compressed backup .json file to an AWS S3 bucket and download it if uploaded.

 ## Features